w3f/Grants-Program/applications/Shopbring.md

 **What work has been done so far?**

 So far we have completed the project possibility verification evaluation.
+UI mock-ups/designs is not yet available.
+Our project's UI design is still in draft.

 **Are there are any teams who have already contributed (financially) to the project?**